 In February 2010, Antigua and Barbuda made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since that time, Antigua and Barbuda has demonstrated progress in improving its AML/CFT regime, including by passing an amendment to the Prevention of Terrorism Act 2010 to establish a legal framework for identifying and freezing terrorist assets.
+Since June, Antigua and Barbuda has taken steps towards improving its AML/CFT regime, including by passing the Cooperative Societies Bill framework.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Antigua and Barbuda should continue to work on implementing its action plan to address these deficiencies, , including by: (1) implementing an adequate legal framework for identifying and freezing terrorist assets Recommendation III); (2) improving the overall supervisory framework (Recommendation 23); and (3) enhancing financial transparency (Recommendation 4).
+Antigua and Barbuda should continue to work on implementing its action plan to address these deficiencies, including by: (1) implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); (2) continuing to improve the overall supervisory framework (Recommendation 23); and (3) enhancing financial transparency (Recommendation 4).
 The FATF encourages Antigua and Barbuda to address its remaining deficiencies and continue the process of implementing its action plan.